Jarifahmad/MyPortfolioPage/README.md

   - `.projects__row-content-title` is where you need to add your Project title.
   - `.projects__row-content-desc` is where you need to add a short 2-3 lines description of your project.
 As there's going to be a separate page for each project so there you can add all the details for each project on the specific project page.
-  - The Anchor tag ( **Case Study** button) on press will take you to the details page for each project ( For example: If you click the **Case Study** button of Project 1 then it will take you to the `project-1.html` file where you will have all the details about that particular project).
+  - The Anchor tag ( **Live demo** button) on press will take you to the details page for each project ( For example: If you click the **Live demo** button of Project 1 then it will take you to the `project-1.html` file where you will have all the details about that particular project).

 Currently, I have already added a separate for each project ( considering there are 3 projects ) the file names are `project-1.html`, `project-2.html`, and `project-3.html`.
 They all contain the same code only the project title, description and image will change.
 If you like to add more projects then you can just create a new file for it and paste the same code that we have in `project-1.html` as the code is going to be the same and the only thing that you need to change is the data inside each project.